-As an author, providing commentary to media contacts that are putting together relevant pieces on your topic of expertise is a useful and relatively easy way to build your profile.
-It positions you as an expert in your field and lends credibility to your work, while adding to your portfolio of media placements.
+As an author, providing commentary to media contacts who put together relevant pieces on your topic of expertise is a useful and relatively easy way to build your profile and market your books indirectly.
+It positions you as an expert in your field and lends credibility to your book while adding to your portfolio of media placements.

 - Be readily available.
-It might sound obvious, but if you’re not available at the drop of a hat, you may very well miss a media opportunity.
+If you’re not available at the drop of a hat, you may very well miss a media opportunity.
 That’s because media contacts are often working on very tight deadlines, and they typically need someone available quickly – sometimes immediately – to comment.
-On this note, make sure that the media contact has the absolute best and fastest way to reach you (i.e. your cell phone over email) when they’re working on something with a quick turnaround.
+On this note, make sure that the media contact has the absolute best and fastest way to reach you (i.e., your cell phone over email) when they’re working on something with a quick turnaround.

 - Follow guidelines.
-If a media contact asks for “a few sentences” on a topic, take them at their word that a few sentences is exactly what they need.
-If you hand back a longer, drawn-out comment – even if the content is great – they might not have the time to go through and pick and choose the parts they really need for the specific piece they’re working on.
-If they ask for something brief, then keep your comment punchy and to-the-point.
-If they give you the go-ahead to use the space you need to expand on your point, then by all means use the details you need to make your case.
+If a media contact asks for “a few sentences” on a topic, take them at their word that a few sentences are exactly what they need.
+If you hand back a long, drawn-out comment – even if the content is great – they might not have the time to go through and pick and choose the parts they really need for the specific piece they’re working on.
+If they ask for something brief, then keep your comment punchy and to the point.
+If they give you the go-ahead to use the space you need to expand on your point, then, by all means, use the details you need to make your case.